abhisheks008/DL-Simplified/Electron Microscope Particle Segmentation/Model/README.md

 5. Model evaluation: Evaluated the trained models on a separate validation dataset to measure their segmentation performance.
 6. Comparative analysis: Compared the IoU (Intersection over Union) and Dice coefficient scores of each model to determine the best-performing model.

-## MODEL USED
+## MODELS USED

 1. DeepLabv3+
+2. UNet

-The choice of this model was based on its proven performance in image segmentation tasks and its architectural complexities.
+The choice of these model was based on its proven performance in image segmentation tasks and its architectural complexities.
 This allowed for a comprehensive analysis of different model types.

 ## LIBRARIES NEEDED